Medical Malpractice Attorney in NJ

 Whether your injury was caused by an understaffed emergency room, a poorly trained doctor or an overworked nurse, you may be looking at a lengthy recovery process and significant medical bills that go well beyond what you expected to pay when you arrived at the medical facility.

 Mr. Calcagno has also successfully represented victims of medical malpractice and hospital negligence in New York’s five boroughs.
-He has collected millions of dollars on behalf of NJ & NY clients facing medical malpractice injuries and he will fight for you, as well.
+He has collected millions of dollars on behalf of NJ & NY clients dealing with medical malpractice injuries and he will fight for you, as well.

-Most Common Types of Medical Malpractice in Union and Middlesex Counties
+Most Common Types of Medical Malpractice in Union County and Middlesex County, NJ

 Depending on the nature of the hospital error or mistake, medical malpractice can result in catastrophic injuries or even death.
 Some of the most common types of medical malpractice in New Jersey and New York include: